google-deepmind/mujoco/README.md

 Users who wish to build MuJoCo from source, please consult the [build from source] section of the documentation.
-However, please note that the commit at the tip of the `main` branch branch may be unstable.
+However, please note that the commit at the tip of the `main` branch may be unstable.

 ## Getting Started